The Ideal Scrum Team Composition for Agile Development

 In an ideal world, your Scrum team is cross-functional and all knowledge for all aspects is available within the team.
 This includes knowledge about, Testing (QA), styling and User Experience, but also sufficient knowledge about all integrations that might be necessary.
 However, I realize that it isn’t always realistic for Scrum team members to know especially detailed knowledge about integration with other systems.
-In this instance, you need to make sure that your team has access to all knowledge they need.
+In this instance, you need to make sure that your team has access to all the knowledge they need.
 Depending on the size and complexity of the project, it might make sense to include the Integration expert, QA-er, UX-er as a full-time team member.
 But if you’re working on a small Scrum team, introducing those experts would create too much overhead.
 In those instances, you need a Subject Matter Expert (SME).

 When talking about Subject Matter Experts, we’re usually talking about an experienced business user whom the Scrum team engages with for questions.
-But from the Scrum team’s perspective, I would describe a SME as: every person that possesses knowledge the team needs for a successful product delivery.
+But from the Scrum team’s perspective, I would describe an SME as: every person that possesses knowledge the team needs for a successful product delivery.
 For further reference, all SMEs are also considered Stakeholders for this product (but not all Stakeholders have to be SMEs).

 This allows us to classify several roles as SMEs, such as a Systems Admin (Infra SME) and UX expert (UX SME).
 But we can even classify developers, Scrum Masters, or Project Managers from other teams as SMEs for their respective projects.
 A team member of this Scrum Team can even be an SME for another Scrum Team.